Tortures of the

 tried to take in the creature that now not only held him high above the

 ground but also surrounded him.
-And he opened his mouth wide showing me
+He opened his mouth wide showing me

 past his small, sharp, serrated jawbone and deep into his body as